 Note that your zone names may be fine now, but may change after updating the system zoneinfo database because the new version links zones together wheras the older version did not.

-If it is desired to fix this and have your desired name displayed, the good news is that the Perl DateTime::TimeZone library does also know about the file /etc/timezone so if the name that is returned is not as you wish, you can override it by specifying a name in this file.
+If you need to override the timezone name, the good news is that the TDcal timezone.pm library does also know about the file /etc/timezone so if the name that is returned is not as you wish, you can override it by specifying a name in this file.
 E.g.:

 echo Europe/Amsterdam >/etc/timezone or: echo Asia/Bangkok >/etc/timezoneRemember then, that if you travel and change timezones, you will have to update both the /etc/localtime file and the /etc/timezone file.
 The script tzchange.sh may be of use to you when updating your system's timezone files after travelling.